 - “Download After Email, by MK-Scripts,” to offer freebies while increasing my mailing list (best plugin in its kind I’ve tried);

 - “BBpress,” to create a forum for my readers.
 It’s is a nice free option for those who want to build a private community, but it was insane to find out how to make it look good with the Twenty Twenty Theme; a post about this, is also in the schedule. (btw, a child theme is needed for this)

-- Last but not least, I switched from “WP Super Cache” to “WP Optimize” (this is a last minute addition to this post… I’ll get into detail, probably on the firsts upcoming posts)
+- Last but not least, I switched from “WP Super Cache” to “WP Optimize” (this is a last minute addition to this post; so, hold this thought)

 New Additions to the Twenty Twenty Theme

 I tweaked the Twenty Twenty Theme a lot, with a Child Theme.
 The main changes are the following:

 - the featured image on my posts are in a flex div with social share icons to its right

 - on the top meta of the posts: my gravatar plus links to my social networks;

 - sidebars on the right and left of the content;

 - horizontal widget areas above the footer;